araborokojie/Food-Consumption-and-Health-Risk-Analysis-System/README.md

 Risk factors include:

--Low food diversity
+- Low food diversity
--High processed-food consumption
+- High processed-food consumption
--High sugary-drink consumption
+- High sugary-drink consumption
--Low fruit and vegetable consumption
+- Low fruit and vegetable consumption
--High fried-food consumption
+- High fried-food consumption

 The system then assigns a risk score and classifies each record as:

--Low Risk Signal
+- Low Risk Signal
--Moderate Risk Signal
+- Moderate Risk Signal
--Higher Risk Signal
+- Higher Risk Signal

 ## Key Features
 1. Data Validation
 Checks participant records for issues such as missing information, invalid values, duplicate IDs and incorrect age groups.

 2. Risk Analysis
 Calculates risk scores based on the defined dietary indicators.

 3. Participant Search
 Allows the user to search for an individual participant using their ID.

 4. Location Search
 Allows records to be searched by location.

 5. Risk Ranking
 Identifies participants with higher risk signals based on their calculated scores.

 6. Risk Factor Analysis
 Examines how frequently different dietary risk factors occur within the dataset.

 7. Interactive Menu
 Provides a simple menu that allows users to interact with the different functions of the system.